PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/snapping-properties.rst

 * Snap To Object Size (``W``).
 This command takes the size of the selected object and sets it as the snapping size values of the scene.

-* A couple of commands to move the selected objects position in four directions: left, right, up, down.
-The commands respects the snapping size.
-Look there are 10x commands that change the object's position in 10 times.
+* Move Object Position commands.
+These translate the selected object in any direction by the snapping size (``Arrow keys``) or 10x the snapping size (``Shift+Arrow keys``).
+If snapping is disabled, these commands translate the selected object by 1 or 10 pixels.

 .. image:: ../images/scene-editor-snap-menu-06172020.webp
     :alt: Snapping commands in context menu.